 The following sections provide an overview of the various student conduct resolution processes and procedures as part of the student conduct process.
-These guidelines are intended to provide general notice of rights and responsibilities during the student conduct process.
+These guidelines provide general notice of rights and responsibilities during the student conduct process.
 The Student Code of Conduct does not afford the same due process rights of criminal or civil statutes or procedures.